willthames/devopsdays2014/slides.md

 ## Fail safely
 * Fail gracefully where possible.
 Know your failure scenarios!
-* Fail fast - don&rsquo;t hold open threads for long periods
+* Fail fast &mdash; don&rsquo;t hold open threads for long periods

 ## Recovery
 * When a healthcheck fails due to a dependency failure, ensure